 The full version of this tour is quite lengthy.
-To help you decide what you want to read about, this version offers very brief summaries to help you find areas of interest.
+To help you decide what you want to read about, this version offers very brief summaries and includes the color coding to help you find areas of interest.

 As always, we start the tour with information about how to get to each end of the tour by bicycle, by bus, and by car, including parking information.